 - Feburary, 2004, at Pay-hay-okee Overlook in the same park: A python attacked a gator, but the gator countered with a bite.
 Witnesses lost sight before a definitive outcome, but it appeared the gator had won.

 - October, 2005, again in the Everglades National Park: This one is the source of the famous photo.
 The gator was six feet long; the python with the burst gut was a 13-foot Burmese.
 It was missing its head, though no one knows why, because the tableau was discovered after both animals died.
-I'm calling this one a draw.
+I'm calling this one a no-contest, because it seems like a case of outside interference.

 The snakes involved in these incidents are all exotics, presumably kept as pets before their owners discovered how much trouble and expense that involves.
 There seem to be breeding populations of the Burmese python and perhaps other big constrictors in those swamps.